Patrick Hwu, M.D.

 The Cancer Medicine division is the largest of the 12 divisions that comprise MD Anderson Cancer Center.
 The division consists of 15 academic medical oncology departments, 10 cancer treatment centers, and a renowned accredited Hematology/Medical Oncology Fellowship Program.
 The division also offers medical oncology services by our General Oncology faculty in Greater Houston area locations in the Bay Area, Sugar Land, Katy and The Woodlands.

-The mission of the Cancer Medicine is to eliminate cancer and allied diseases through integrated programs in patient care, research, education, and prevention.
+The mission of Cancer Medicine is to eliminate cancer and allied diseases through integrated programs in patient care, research, education, and prevention.
 The division is striving to realize this mission every year, as we build strong partnerships with the other MD Anderson divisions as well as with other cancer centers nationally and globally to develop more effective therapies that are targeted to each patient’s unique disease profile.

 MD Anderson has more National Cancer Institute (NCI)-sponsored Specialized Programs of Research Excellence (SPOREs) than any other institution nationally, and Cancer Medicine faculty are investigators in all our SPOREs.
 The division has numerous mutually beneficial collaborative relationships globally—cooperative efforts that ultimately benefit patients with a wide array of cancer diseases by strengthening the capacity to develop effective, evidence-based treatments.